nschlia/ffmpegfs/README.md

 "allow_other" is required to allow any user access to the mount, by default this is only possible for the user who launched ffmpegfs.

+Examples:

+     ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=TRACE -o allow_other,ro,cachepath=$HOME/test/cache

+Run ffmpegfs transcoding files from /test/in to /test/out, logging up to a chatty TRACE level to stderr.
+The cache resides in test/cache.
+All directories are under the current user's home directory.

+     ffmpegfs -f $HOME/test/in $HOME/test/out --log_stderr --log_maxlevel=TRACE -o allow_other,ro,cachepath=$HOME/test/cache,videowidth=640

+Same as above, but also limit video with to 640 pixels.
+Larger videos will be scaled down, preserving the aspect ratio.
+Smaller videos will not be scaled up.

 HOW IT WORKS
 ------------